-Problem Statement 1: Students need to attend school at least 90% of the time in order to pass EOC assessments and complete the credits necessary to graduate Root Cause: Outside factors in the students life from Covid-19 lock downs, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in social & academics.
-These experiences have caused students to develop escape mechanism and avoidance behaviors that start with not attending school.
+Problem Statement 1: Students need to attend school at least 90% of the time: in order to pass EOC assessments and complete and earn the credits necessary to graduate, and to prepare them for future work.
+Root Cause: Outside factors in the students life, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in the areas of social & academics.
+These experiences have caused students to develop escape mechanism and avoidance behaviors that lead to not attending school.

-Problem Statement 3: Lack community and family involvement Root Cause: missed opportunities to include community and family in school events and also in making decisions to improve community and parental involvement
+Problem Statement 3: MBLC Lacks community and family involvement Root Cause: MBLC has not capitalized on all available opportunities to include community and family in school events, MBLC also needs to increase including students, parents, and community in making decisions to improve community and parental involvement as well as school improvement.

-Problem Statement 1: Students need to attend school at least 90% of the time in order to pass EOC assessments and complete the credits necessary to graduate Root Cause: Outside factors in the students life from Covid-19 lock downs, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in social & academics.
-These experiences have caused students to develop escape mechanism and avoidance behaviors that start with not attending school.
+Problem Statement 1: Students need to attend school at least 90% of the time: in order to pass EOC assessments and complete and earn the credits necessary to graduate, and to prepare them for future work.
+Root Cause: Outside factors in the students life, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in the areas of social & academics.
+These experiences have caused students to develop escape mechanism and avoidance behaviors that lead to not attending school.

-Problem Statement 3: Lack community and family involvement Root Cause: missed opportunities to include community and family in school events and also in making decisions to improve community and parental involvement
+Problem Statement 3: MBLC Lacks community and family involvement Root Cause: MBLC has not capitalized on all available opportunities to include community and family in school events, MBLC also needs to increase including students, parents, and community in making decisions to improve community and parental involvement as well as school improvement.

-Problem Statement 1: Students need to attend school at least 90% of the time in order to pass EOC assessments and complete the credits necessary to graduate Root Cause: Outside factors in the students life from Covid-19 lock downs, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in social & academics.
-These experiences have caused students to develop escape mechanism and avoidance behaviors that start with not attending school.
+Problem Statement 1: Students need to attend school at least 90% of the time: in order to pass EOC assessments and complete and earn the credits necessary to graduate, and to prepare them for future work.
+Root Cause: Outside factors in the students life, poor family life that forces them into working, past non inclusive school environments, previous poor school experiences in the areas of social & academics.
+These experiences have caused students to develop escape mechanism and avoidance behaviors that lead to not attending school.